JesseKartabani/chat-gpt-enhanced/README.md

 # ChatGPT Enhanced

-Leverages OpenAI's GPT model (text-davinci-003) to generate natural language responses to user-provided prompts.
-This project extends the functionality of the original ChatGPT by adding speech-to-text capabilities and the control over the balance of logical and creative thinking in the AI to suit your needs.
-The user interface is built using React, allowing for an easy and efficient interaction with the AI-based service.
+Leverages OpenAI's API to tap into the GPT (text-davinci-003) and Codex (code-davinci-003) models, enabling the generation of natural language responses to user prompts.
+Additionally, it enhances ChatGPT's functionality by incorporating speech-to-text and giving users control over the AI's balance of logic and creativity.
+The user interface, developed with React, offers a simple and seamless interaction with the AI-powered service.

 ## [Live Website](https://chat-gpt-enhanced.web.app/)